-Joanne Buzaglo, PhD, is senior vice president of Research & Training at the Cancer Support Community (CSC) Research and Training Institute.
-She is a health researcher and clinical psychologist.
-Her focus is on translating research into community-based practice with an emphasis on psychosocial screening and decision support.
-She leads the Cancer Experience Registry, a cutting-edge online research initiative tracking patient-reported outcomes to inform and develop innovative programmatic, educational, and policy initiatives.
+Joanne Buzaglo, PhD, is a health researcher and clinical psychologist.
+She previously was senior vice president of Research & Training at the Cancer Support Community (CSC) Research and Training Institute.
+In this role, she led the Cancer Experience Registry, a cutting-edge online research initiative tracking patient-reported outcomes to inform and develop innovative programmatic, educational, and policy initiatives.

 As a two-time cancer survivor, Dr. Buzaglo has counseled individuals coping with cancer.
 Prior to joining CSC, she was the Deputy Director of Fox Chase Cancer Center’s NCI-designated Behavioral Research Core Facility.

 Helen K. Chew, MD, is professor of Medicine at the University of California Davis and director of the Clinical Breast Cancer Program at the UC Davis Cancer Center.